kaleem68/project-tracker/README.md

     -  No of project for each *stage*.
     -  Project stats based on the year created.
 ### Tech Stack
- - WunderGraph, NextJS, TypeScript & PostgreSQL, Chakra UI
+ - WunderGraph, NextJS, TypeScript, PostgreSQL, Chakra UI